 Any time a team plays an "extra" seeding game to even out the schedule, one of their games will be tossed out RANDOMLY after ALL their seeding games are played.
 The team does NOT get to choose which game is tossed out.
 The tossed game counts for the other team only.

-In the event a one-day or weekend tournament cannot be completed due to weather or other reasons, the HIGHEST REMAINING SEED in the Winners' bracket will be declared CHAMPION.
+In the event a SINGLE ELIMINATION tournament cannot be completed due to weather or other reasons, the HIGHEST REMAINING SEED in the Winners' bracket will be declared CHAMPION.
 The next highest remaining seed in the Winners' bracket will be declared RUNNER-UP.

-Unless otherwise posted, the following tiebreaker system will be used at Florida USSSA Fastpitch State tournaments and USSSA World Series to determine an order of finish in the event a tournament cannot be completed.
-Note that all games in the tournament should be used when average runs scored or allowed are being computed.
-This includes both pool and bracket play.
+Unless otherwise posted, the following tiebreaker system will be used to determine an order of finish in the event a tournament cannot be completed.

 1. All teams still in the Winners’ Bracket are ordered first, using the following: